sfxcode/formkit-primevue/README.md

 ### Extended Styling

 - All inputs are wrapped in a div with a **p-formkit** class
+- Use *wrapperClass* to add additional styleclasses to wrapper div
+- Most Prime Components have access to class / styles attributes
 - Most Prime Components have access to class / styles attributes
 - PT and PTOptions are available ([https://primevue.org/passthrough/](https://primevue.org/passthrough/))
 - [Styling](https://formkit-primevue.netlify.app/styling/base) and [PT](https://formkit-primevue.netlify.app/styling/passThrough) demo available